 (3) A carrier who moves an animal to a property must retain a copy of the transport document relating to the movement of the animal for not less than 7 years after delivering the animal to the property.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 200 amended: SL 2021/204 r.
+14.]

 201. Property operator to obtain transport document

 (1) If an operator of a property accepts delivery of an animal to the property, the operator must, at the time the animal is delivered, require from the person who is the carrier of the animal a copy of any transport document relating to the movement of the animal to the property.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) A property operator does not commit an offence under subregulation (1) if —